RealMacLucky/JLpushcharts/README.md

 The app shows relevant charts for stacksize and positions.

-Double-click highlighted buttons for quick cycling during play.
+Click highlighted buttons for quick cycling during play.

 If in doubt how to use the charts correctly, please visit pokercoaching.com